brson/the-end-of-unsafety/script.md

 attractive for systems programmers, but convincing happy C++ developers of this isn't simple.

-But worse than that, Rust's fundamental model - ownership and borrowing - is effectively a new programming paradigm - it requires users to adapt to a new way of thinking about how they manage the resources in their code.
+But more than that, Rust's fundamental model - ownership and borrowing - is effectively a new programming paradigm - it requires users to adapt to a new way of thinking about how they manage the resources in their code.
 Programmers who make that connection tend to